Contingency Planning: If heating, cooling(HVAC) or hot water(DHW) to your facilities are disrupted, have you got a back-up plan?

 8. Review your contingency plan regularly

 As your site or business changes, your contingency plan needs to be considered too.
-You can also conduct timed drills to identify areas for improvement and check that every party involved can fulfil their part to your brief.
+You can also conduct timed drills to identify areas for improvement and check that every party involved can fulfill their part to your brief.
 This may help improve your partnerships and identify any training gaps within your team.

 9. Follow a regular chiller maintenance plan